peterscherbak/Star_Magnetic_Field_Inference_with_ML/README.md

 This augmentation means the model sees the same star at many different window positions over training, preventing it from relying on absolute period values.

+### Test inference

+At evaluation time each test star is passed through `prepare_batch` with a single random window (fixed seed for reproducibility).
+The MDN selects the highest-weight component as the point prediction for B_c, with σ_k of that component as the per-star uncertainty.

 ## Key flags in `torch_mode_comb.py`